AlexHandy1/shamazon/README.md

 * Based on the specification, I made a number of key implementation decisions:

-  * Chose to build in Rails to better understand how would approach integrating for typical one-page app/ including Javascript .
-Ordinarily I would have elected to use a front-end framework (e.g. Angular (see [Subredditor](https://github.com/AlexHandy1/subredditor)) to allow for quicker development and greater flexibility given the scale of the app.
+  * Chose to build the website in Rails, primarily to further explore how to implement one-page, AJAX features within the framework that would commonly be used within a larger web app.
+Ordinarily, I would have elected to use a stand-alone front-end framework (e.g. Angular (see [Subredditor](https://github.com/AlexHandy1/subredditor)) to allow for quicker development and greater flexibility given the limited scale of the app.

-  * Modelled domain with 3 key objects - Products, Orders and OrderItems (briefly summarise how calculated within this)
+  * Modelled domain with 3 key objects - Products (to manage the stock of products), OrderItems (to manage the transfer of products to orders) and Orders (to aggregate and sum OrderItems into one consolidated Order).

-  * Chose to use a database to hold products - used Paperclip to load up with images
+  * Chose to use Active Record to store Product and Order data - this was particularly helpful when used in concert with the Paperclip gem to store images for the products.

-  * Implemented vouchers as a method applied to the order class - use one at a time, not multiple, validations
+  * Interpreted vouchers as being designed to be redeemed one at a time e.g. would not allow someone to have £10 off and £15 on an order over £75 with footwear.
+As a result, implemented discount vouchers as an Order class attribute (vs an Active Record attribute) with a series of methods applied that update the discount attribute and update the total order cost.

-  * JS calls across adding and removing order items from the cart
+  * Used AJAX javascript calls for adding to cart and removing items through adding ```remote: true``` to forms and implementing correlating js.erb files for create and destroy routes.

-  * Significant use of partials to tie in with JS to load pages
+  * To support the clarity around what was being rendered through these javascript calls I implemented a range of partials for the total order text (top right of homepage), the shopping cart and the individual shopping cart order items.

-  * Bootstrap to ensure basic responsive website within grid layout
+  * Implemented the CSS Bootstrap framework to meet the mobile responsive specification and adopted a clean, 2*2 grid layout

-  * Unit tests because of XYZ
+  * Test driven development through unit tests and feature tests using Rspec, Capybara and Selenium (for javascript).
+Heavier focus on using feature tests to drive the functionality and delivery of use cases.

-* Challenges - JS testing with Selenium, JS overlay on Rails generally, linking up vouchers to correct route without re-structuring the JS
+* One of the major challenges I had to overcome was testing javascript with Selenium within the Rails environment.
+I discovered that with the Selenium driver my tests were running in a different thread and my test database was not being loaded before the relevant tests.
+To solve, I had to customise my database_cleaner.rb set-up to remove the use of transactional_fixtures so the truncation strategy was deployed effectively.

 * Further detail on areas where I would extend the application can be found listed below in 'Further improvements'